 Inspired by the films, this paper explores the development of a conversational generative Artificial Intelligence (AI) solution that employs an approach analogous to the emotional interplay that guides Riley's behaviour.
 The objective is to generate emotionally informed responses, similar to those produced by human beings who are emotionally aware.

 Therefore, this paper presents the architecture of the generative AI conversational solution, Project Riley.
 This system is characterised by its emotional awareness, multi model functionality, and the implementation of sophisticated self-refining and voting logic.
-Project Riley integrates multimodal information—text and images—through the coordinated use of multiple Large Language Models (LLM), each representing a distinct emotion.
+Project Riley integrates multimodal information, text and images, through the coordinated use of multiple Large Language Models (LLM), each representing a distinct emotion.
 It processes user input using both standard and multimodal LLM for textual and visual analysis, respectively, and orchestrate multi-round emotional dialogues.
 The final output results from a structured voting and synthesis mechanism that uses an advanced reasoning model to combine emotionally differentiated responses into a coherent answer.
-This architecture exemplifies the potential of GenAI for symbolic and neural fusion, by coupling the generative capabilities of neural models with symbolic reasoning structures—such as agent-specific roles, conversational history tracking, voting with justification, and formally segmented outputs—thereby enabling interpretation and decision-making across heterogeneous data sources.
+This architecture demonstrates the potential of GenAI to combine the generative capabilities of neural models with symbolic reasoning structures, such as agent-specific roles, conversational history tracking, voting with justification, and formally segmented outputs, thereby enabling interpretation and decision-making across heterogeneous data sources.

 A emergency-oriented variant of the system, named Armando, is also presented, which architecture was adaptedto real-time, high-stakes environments with a focus on trust, relevance, and emotional regulation.